View Wireless Deployment Maps

 Use the Channel Conflict Map to see all wireless devices in the vicinity, and show any channel conflict between devices.
 This map includes all wireless devices, even those not managed by your Gateway Wireless Controller.

-To see more detailed information about the AP device and any channel conflicts, right-click an AP device and select View Details.
+To see more detailed information about the AP and any channel conflicts, right-click an AP and select View Details.
 The details includes a map and graph with channel conflict information on nearby devices.

 Find Rogue Access Points